russellane/chase/README.md

           [--category CATEGORY] [--no-color] [--use-datafiles] [-h] [-v]
           [-V] [--config FILE] [--print-config] [--print-url]
           [--completion [SHELL]]
-          [files ...]
+          [FILES ...]

-Process Chase Bank transaction files.
+Process downloaded Chase Bank transaction files.

 #### Category/Merchant Report
   By default, `chase` prints the Category/Merchant Report:

   List each Category, in descending order of the amount spent on each category.
 Within each Category, list each Merchant, in descending order of the amount spent on each Merchant.

     --totals-only       List Categories and Totals only (suppress Merchants) (default: `False`).